amirardalan/amirardalan.com/README.md

 ### iFrame Embed Support
 - Out of the box configuration of iframe embeds within markdown.
 - Uses [Rehype Raw](https://github.com/rehypejs/rehype-raw).
 Disable if using this code in a way where you may not be able to trust the markdown.

+## Testing

+- [Jest](jestjs.io/) is configured in `jest.config.ts` and included in the `package.json` build script.
+- [React Testing Library](https://github.com/testing-library/react-testing-library) is included in `jest.setup.ts`.
+- Verbose test suites will be run and logged at build time.

+Run Jest manually:
+`yarn test`

 ---